CCIR System M: NTSC-M and NTSC-J

 Strictly speaking, System M does not designate how color is transmitted.
-However, in nearly every System M country NTSC is used for color television.
-This combination called is called NTSC-M, but usually simply referred to as "NTSC", because of the relative lack of importance of black-and-white television.
+However, in nearly every System M country, NTSC color encoding is used for color television.
+This combination is called NTSC-M, but usually simply referred to as "NTSC", because of the relative lack of importance of black-and-white television.
 In NTSC-M and Japan's NTSC-J, the frame rate is offset slightly, becoming 30/1.001 frames per second, usually labeled as the rounded number 29.97.

 PAL-M

 The main exception to System M's being paired with NTSC color is Brazil, where PAL color is used instead, resulting in the PAL-M combination unique to that country.
 It is monochrome-compatible with other System M countries, but not compatible with other PAL countries, which use 625-line based systems.

 SECAM-M

-Between 1970 and 1991 a variation of the SECAM color system, known as SECAM-M, was used in Cambodia and Vietnam (Hanoi and other northern cities).
+Between 1970 and 1991 a variation of the SECAM color system, known as SECAM-M, was used in Cambodia, Laos, and Vietnam (Hanoi and other northern cities).